Terms of a real estate contract often involve special stipulation and "contingencies" that dictate the conditions of the purchase agreement.

 Say you’ve just accepted an offer on your home, but the buyer still has to sell their own.
 Until they do, they can’t actually get the mortgage they need to pay you.

-There’s no one right answer here, but it’s always best to consult an actual real estate agent.
+There’s no one right answer here, but it’s always best to consult a real estate agent.
 Making the wrong decision could be extremely costly.

 That said, generally speaking, you should consider the market.
 If it’s working in your favor, you can probably reject contingencies because you’re confident more offers are coming.